 We’re all familiar with the classic peanut butter and jelly sandwich.
 You can even get them pre-made!
 It’s classic American childhood food, and it’s comforting.
-This peanut butter sandwich is not so familiar.
+This peanut butter and cucumber sandwich on rye bread is not so familiar.
 It comes with a twist.

 Now, you may think I’m nuts (sorry), but try this experiment.
 Replace the jam on your sandwich with thinly sliced cucumber.